Localization algebras and deformations of Koszul algebras: Introduction

 \subsection{Acknowledgments}

-The authors thank Jon Brundan, Andrew Connor, Peter Fiebig, Mark Goresky, Brad Shelton, and Catharina Stroppel for useful conversations.
+The authors thank Jon Brundan, Andrew Connor, Peter Fiebig, Mark Goresky, Brad Shelton, and Catharina Stroppel for useful conversations, and the referee for helpful comments.
 T.B.\ thanks Reed College for its hospitality during the writing of this paper.
 A.L.\ thanks the Max Planck Institute for Mathematics in Bonn for hospitality.